AmpliconSuite/.github/profile/README.md

 ## Other utilities
 **[CycleViz](https://github.com/AmpliconSuite/CycleViz)**: Create circular visualizations of AA-identified focal amplification substructures, such as for ecDNA, and optionally show user-supplied genome track annotations.
 Can also support non-AA derived genome visualizations given a bed file.

-**AmpliconReconstructor**: Combines Bionano optical genome map assemblies with AmpliconArchitect to infer larger-scale scaffolds of the focal amplification structure.
+**[AmpliconReconstructorOM](https://github.com/AmpliconSuite/AmpliconReconstructorOM)**: Combines Bionano optical genome map assemblies with AmpliconArchitect to infer larger-scale scaffolds of the focal amplification structure.

 **AmpliconSuiteAggregator**: Takes AmpliconSuite-pipeline output files and prepares them for upload to AmpliconRepository.